Adult contemporary music: Adult contemporary formats

 In radio broadcasting, adult contemporary is divided into several sub-formats, each with their own musical direction and demographic targeting.
 Hot adult contemporary formats generally feature an uptempo rotation of recent hits that appeal to a wide adult audience.
-A station formatted as "adult contemporary" with no qualifier, also referred to as "mainstream adult contemporary", generally has a similar playlist to hot AC stations, but with a broader rotation of classic hits from past decades.
+A station formatted as "adult contemporary" with no qualifier, also referred to as "mainstream" AC, generally has a similar playlist to hot AC stations, but with a broader rotation of classic hits from past decades.

 Soft adult contemporary formats have a more conservative sound oriented primarily towards adult women, urban AC focuses on R&B and soul music that appeal to African American adults, and rhythmic AC focuses on dance music and other rhythmic genres.

 Hot adult contemporary

-Hot adult contemporary (hot AC) radio stations play a wide range of the present day's popular music that appeals towards the 18–54 age group; it serves as a middle ground between the youth-oriented contemporary hit radio (CHR) format, and adult contemporary formats (such as "mainstream" and soft AC) that are typically targeted towards a more mature demographic.
-They generally feature uptempo hit music with wide appeal, such as pop and pop rock songs, while excluding more youth-oriented music such as hip-hop.
-Recurrents usually reflect familiar and youthful music that adults had grown up with.
-Likewise, mature material from pop acts such as the Backstreet Boys, Jason Mraz, John Mayer, and Pink have also been prominent within the format.
+Hot adult contemporary (hot AC) radio stations play a wide range of popular music that appeals to the 18–54 age group; it serves as a middle ground between the youth-oriented contemporary hit radio (CHR) format, and other adult contemporary formats (such as "mainstream" and soft AC) that are typically targeted towards a more mature demographic.
+They generally feature uptempo hit music from the last 25 years with wide appeal, such as pop and pop rock songs, while excluding more youth-oriented music such as hip-hop.
+Older music featured on hot AC stations usually reflects familiar and youthful music that adults had grown up with.
+Likewise, material from legacy pop acts such as the Backstreet Boys, Jason Mraz, John Mayer, and Pink is prominent within the format.

-The "hot AC" designation began to appear in the 1990s, to describe adult contemporary stations with a more energetic presentation and uptempo sound than their softer counterparts.
-An early example of the format, Houston's KHMX Mix 96.5, climbed from 14th place in the market to 3rd in the six months after its launch.
+The "hot AC" designation began to appear in the 1990s; the term described adult contemporary stations with a more energetic presentation and uptempo sound than their softer counterparts.
+An early example of the format, Houston's KHMX Mix 96.5, climbed from 14th place in the market to third in the six months after its launch.
 The station's format and branding was widely replicated by other stations.
 Many hot AC outlets are among the top stations in their respective market.

 Initially focused more on pop rock, the format has evolved to reflect changes in the composition of this audience; by the mid-2000s, the format had evolved to include more uptempo pop music, while alternative and indie rock crossovers (such as Foster the People, Imagine Dragons, Lovelytheband, and Twenty One Pilots) became more prevalent within the format during the 2010s.